Emergency backstop mechanism

 In an energy emergency situation, AEMO would direct Energex and Ergon Energy to turn inverter energy systems off (via the AFLC network), preventing any generation, self-consumption or export for the duration of the event to maintain security of the grid.
 Some exclusions apply – including inverter energy systems where the inverter is solely supplied by a battery.

-Find out more about how AEMO manages minimum system load risk (PDF, 201KB) and lets the market know when it needs to act.
+Find out more about how AEMO | Fact sheet: Minimum system load (MSL) and lets the market know when it needs to act.

 Information for customers

-Customers will pay for the generation signalling device as part of the system and installation costs.
 Customers looking to install rooftop solar and battery systems should always source quotes from reputable suppliers (see the Clean Energy Council website).

 Information for solar retailers and installers